dxa4481/clientHashing/README.md

 # Client side secure hashing
 Conventionally secure hashing is done server side.
 This repository demonstrates there are advantages to hashing client side, which are covered in this readme.

 # Demos
 For a simple demo of bcrypt done clientside, see here https://security.love/clientHashing/

-For a more complicated server-client demo, you can follow the setup instrucitons seen below
+For a more complicated server-client demo, you can follow the setup instructions seen below

 ```
 git clone https://github.com/dxa4481/clientHashing.git